treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 After that there are [14 more built-ins which you'll probably learn later](#Learn_it_later) (depending on the style of programming you do).

 Then come [the 15 built-ins which you may or may not ever end up needing in your own code](#Maybe_learn_it_eventually).
-Some people love these built-ins and some people never use them: as we get more specific in our coding needs, we'll find the new tools we learn for are ever more niche.
+Some people love these built-ins and some people never use them: as you get more specific in your coding needs, you'll likely find yourself reaching for considerably more niche tools.

 After that I mentioned [the last 17 built-ins which you'll likely never need](#You_likely_don’t_need_these) (again, very much depending on how you use Python).